It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 1. Google will prioritize video content

-Internet users everywhere enjoy video content.
+Internet users everywhere enjoy video content, especially about current events.
 In 2020, more than 244.4 million users in the US watched digital videos, with an average user spending one hour and 43 minutes per day consuming video content.
 By 2022, it is estimated that online videos will drive more than 82% of all consumer traffic.

 As such, Google is increasingly prioritizing websites with video content—ranking it higher than text.
-For example, when you search how to do something, Google is more likely to return a video answer in the first position of the search engine results pages (SERPs) where previously text content would have been.
+For example, when you search for how to do something, Google is more likely to return a video answer in the first position of the search engine results pages (SERPs) where a previously Google search central blog content would have been.

 Video content can increase a site’s visibility by as much as 25%.
 Plus, video results have a 41% higher click-through rate than text-only results.
 It means not only are videos helping you rank in SERPs, but also increases the likelihood of users clicking through.